Madeline is a 1952 animated short film directed by Robert Cannon, produced by UPA.

 - The Film of the Book: A near-verbatim rendering of the book Madeline set to UPA's signature animated style.

 - Limited Animation: Limited Animation later grew to be associated with all the cheap, crappy TV cartoons of The Dark Age of Animation but UPA cartoons like this one showed how it could be used as a distinctive style.
 All the backgrounds are simple watercolors on plain screens.
 When the twelve little girls are out walking their legs are the only thing that moves.
 Their faces are literal smiley faces.
 It strongly resembles the full-color portions of the book and works.

-- One-Gender School: Madeline goes to a boarding school that boards twelve little girls.
+- One-Gender School: Madeline goes to a boarding school that boards twelve little girls and is run by Miss Clavel.

 - Rhymes on a Dime: The book Madeline, which is read as narration in the short, rhymed every line.